mschuchard/jenkins-devops-libs/docs/Terraform.md

 ```

 ### terraform.validate()
 Uses Terraform to validate a config directory.
-The validation output is also returned as a String (mostly useful with `json: true`). **This subcommand's usage varies greatly between different versions of Terraform, and therefore not all parameters may be supported in your utilized version.**
+The validation output is also returned as a String (mostly useful with `json: true`).

 ```groovy
 terraform.validate(